 Reconnecting & Reunifying With Your Child

-Online Parenting Class Starts
+Online Parenting Class Coming

-Is A Child-Centered High Conflict Parenting Class right for you?
+Is a Child-Centered High Conflict Parenting Class Right for You?

 Are you in a conflictual custody situation?
 Has your child rejected contact with you?
 Have you tried everything, but nothing seems to work?

 Family Connections Therapy offers high conflict parenting classes online for those looking to improve strained parent-child relationships as a result of divorce or custody conflicts.
 You will learn advanced parenting skills to help rebuild a healthy relationship with your child.

 PRACTICE SKILLS That Last a LIFETIME